Creating your own account with the OEA website will allow you to see members-only content

 Students can learn important things after school.
 Hi, I’m Becky Higgins, president of the Ohio Education Association.
 Let’s work together to help your child succeed in school.
 Talk to your child about their day at school.
 Take the time to read with your child.
 And use everyday activities to help them think and solve problems.
 Working together, parents and teachers can make this a successful school year for every student in Ohio.
 A message from the Ohio Education Association

-It is time to register for the 2014 local presidents meetings in your local vicinity!
-You are encouraged to attend a meeting between February and March.
-However, you may attend as many meetings as you like.
+It is time to register for the 2015-2016 local presidents meetings in your local vicinity!
+You may attend as many meetings as you like.
 The OEA officers are interested in your thoughts.
-Register online now.
+During the registration process, please list any questions you may have and they will be addressed at the meetings.

 As Ohio’s legislators consider policies that affect public education, it is critical that they hear from educators—the true experts on education issues.
 As teachers, faculty and education support professionals, OEA members have an obligation to get involved in these decisions and make their voices heard.